Allen Gies

 OverviewAI-generated summary

-Allen Gies' research focuses on the application of multi-omics data integration to understand complex biological systems, with a particular emphasis on cancer and infectious diseases.
-His work has investigated circulating exosomal microRNAs as predictive biomarkers for chemotherapy response in breast cancer and explored the proteomic profiles of hepatocellular carcinoma cells related to Hepatitis B virus.
-Gies has also studied the characterization of methionine dependence in melanoma cells and the repurposing of the MMR vaccine for cancer immunotherapy.
-His research utilizes various techniques, including proteomics and genomics, and extends to fundamental biological processes, such as the control of gene translation during the mouse estrous cycle and the targeting of mitochondria in aged cerebral vasculature.
-He has published 35 papers, with an h-index of 10 and 482 citations.
-Gies frequently collaborates with researchers at the University of Arkansas for Medical Sciences, including Charity L. Washam, Stephanie D. Byrum, Aaron J. Storey, and Rick D. Edmondson.
+Allen Gies' research focuses on the application of multi-omics data integration to understand disease mechanisms, particularly in cancer.
+His work investigates circulating exosomal microRNAs as potential predictive biomarkers for chemotherapy response in breast cancer and explores exosomal microRNA and protein profiles in hepatocellular carcinoma related to Hepatitis B virus.
+Gies has also studied the characterization of methionine dependence in melanoma cells and the targeting of mitochondria in aged cerebral vasculature through proteomic analysis.
+His publications include the development of a package for quantitative proteomics, proteoDA, and research on repurposing the MMR vaccine for cancer immunotherapy.
+Gies has a notable record of collaboration with researchers at the University of Arkansas for Medical Sciences, including Charity L. Washam, Stephanie D. Byrum, Aaron J. Storey, and Rick D. Edmondson, with whom he shares multiple publications.

 Metrics